Tudor navy: Henry VII

 Henry VII fostered sea power.
 He supported the old 1381 act that stated "that, to increase the navy of England, no goods or merchandises shall be either exported or imported, but only in ships belonging to the King's subjects."
 Although there is no evidence of a conscious change of policy, Henry soon embarked on a program of building merchant ships larger than previously.
 He also invested in dockyards and commissioned Sir Reginald Bray to construct a dry dock in 1495 at Portsmouth (the oldest surviving example), with Sweepstake and Mary Fortune being the first ships built there in 1497.

 With the crown he acquired Grace à Dieu, Governor, Martin Garcia, Mary of the Tower, Trinity, Falcon, and possibly Bonaventure.
-He purchased Caravel of Ewe (Caravel of Eu, in Normandy), and perhaps also a small craft called King's Bark; he captured Le Prise in 1490 and re-named it Margaret.
+He purchased Caravel of Ewe (Caravel of Eu, in Normandy), and perhaps also a small craft called King's Bark; he captured Le Prise in 1490 and renamed it Margaret.
 In 1487 under the superintendences of Sir Richard Guldeford and Bray, he built the 225-gun four-masted Regent.
 He ordered construction of the 141-gun four-masted Sovereign, built partly out of the re-shaped clinker timbers of Grace Dieu.
-This ship originally was privately-constructed around 1449, and is not be confused with the 1416 Grace Dieu of Henry V now believed to be lying in the River Hamble.
+This ship originally was privately constructed around 1449, and is not be confused with the 1416 Grace Dieu of Henry V now believed to be lying in the River Hamble.